verificatie/nl-wallet-verificatie/README.md

-# EDI - NL Public Reference Wallet (Verificatie Model)
+# EDI - NL Public Reference Wallet

 Under the [Working Agenda Value Driven Digitization](https://www.digitaleoverheid.nl/kabinetsbeleid-digitalisering/werkagenda/), the Dutch government is preparing for the introduction of European digital identity wallets (in